Quantum noise: Vacuum Fluctuations / Zero-Point Noise

-Generally speaking, at the lowest energy excitation of a quantized field that permeates all space, we will have some energy variance over some time.
+Generally speaking, at the lowest energy excitation of a quantized field that permeates all space (i.e. the field mode being in the vacuum state), the root-mean-square fluctuation of field strength is non-zero.
 This accounts for vacuum fluctuations that permeate all space.

 This vacuum fluctuation or quantum noise will effect classical systems.
 This manifest as quantum decoherence in an entangled system, normally attributed to thermal differences in the conditions surrounding each entangled particle.
 Because entanglement is studied intensely in simple pairs of entangled photons, for example, decoherence observed in experiments could well be synonymous with "quantum noise" as to the source of the decoherence.
 Vacuum fluctuation is a possible causes for a quanta of energy to spontaneously appear in a given field or spacetime, then thermal differences must be associated with this event.
 Hence, it would cause decoherence in an entangled system in proximity of the event.